nickhericks/hand-wave-animation/README.md

 ## Acknowledgements
-Big thanks to Jake Jarvis for [this blog post](https://jarv.is/notes/css-waving-hand-emoji/) which helped me better understand how to use CSS animations. :raised_hands:
+Big thanks to Jake Jarvis for [this blog post](https://jarv.is/notes/css-waving-hand-emoji/) which helped me to better understand how to use CSS animations. :raised_hands: